 Blue Light Boxes

 The “blue light” on top of the emergency button easily identifies the locations in the parking lots.
-Merely touching the large circle on the face of the unit pages a Public Safety Officer.
+Merely touching the large circle on the face of the unit pages a Safety and Security Officer.

 Thomas College community members are encouraged to use these buttons when they: